aberdichevskaia/pyTAU/README.md

 ### Creating a Clustering Instance

-Create an instance of the `GraphClustering` class with the following parameters:
+Create an instance of the `GeneticOptimizer` class with the following parameters:

 - **\`G_ig\`**: The `igraph` graph object.
 - **\`population_size\`** (default=60): The number of partitions in the genetic algorithm's population.